 #3 Bug Spray

-Protect your skin from bugs is something you don’t always think about, and it’s not necessarily one of the 10 essentials.
-I’ve learned having some kind of bug spray has come in handy, especially if I’m hiking somewhere that typically has stagnant water.
+Protecting your skin from bugs is something you don’t always think about, and it’s not necessarily one of the 10 essentials.
+I’ve learned having some kind of bug spray has come in handy, especially if I’m hiking somewhere that may have stagnant water.

 This seems like a no-brainer, but it’s like my camera batteries; sometimes you just forget.
 A long-distance trail would be a tough place to forget.